Private rent and tenancies

 Notice to quit period

-The duration of individual tenancies may be agreed and reflected in the tenancy agreement.
-Where there is either no tenancy agreement or the duration is not agreed, it will be deemed to last for a default period of six months.
+The length of individual tenancies may be agreed and reflected in the tenancy agreement.
+Where there is either no tenancy agreement or the time is not agreed, it will be deemed to last for a default period of six months.

 A landlord must always provide the tenant with a written notice to quit.
 The following table shows the minimum period of notice which the landlord must give the tenant, depending on the length of the tenancy: